shephaliranjan/espresso-bootcamp/README.md

 Please refrain from modifying the weather app source code.

-For this repo and request evaluation from Vladimir or Joe on each task by messaging them on Slack/hangouts/email.
+Fork this repo and request evaluation from Vladimir or Joe on each task by messaging them on Slack/hangouts/email with the link to your repo.

 Software: